python-social-auth/social-docs/docs/pipeline.rst

 ``@partial`` stores needed data into a database table name `social_auth_partial`.
-This table holds the needed information to resume it later from any browsers and drops the old dependency on browser sessions that made the move between broswsers impossible.
+This table holds the needed information to resume it later from any browsers and drops the old dependency on browser sessions that made the move between browsers impossible.

-The partial data is idetified by a UUID token that can be used to store in the session or append to any URL using the `partial_token` parameter (default value).
+The partial data is identified by a UUID token that can be used to store in the session or append to any URL using the `partial_token` parameter (default value).
 The lib will pick this value from the request and load the needed partial data to let the user continue the process.

-The pipeline functions will get a `current_partial` instance that containes the partial token and the needed data that will be saved in the database.
+The pipeline functions will get a `current_partial` instance that contains the partial token and the needed data that will be saved in the database.

 To get the backend in order to redirect to any social view, just do::